Xiaomi Mi 1

-Xiaomi Mi 1, (often referred to as Xiaomi Phone) (小米手机 (小米手機, Xiǎomǐ Shǒujī)), is a high-end, Android smartphone produced by Xiaomi.
+Xiaomi Mi 1, (often referred to as Xiaomi Phone) (小米手机 (小米手機, Xiǎomǐ Shǒujī)), was a high-end, Android smartphone produced by Xiaomi.
 The device uses a Qualcomm Snapdragon S3 (dual core, 1.5 GHz) as its CPU and an Adreno 220 as its GPU.
 The device is initially sold at a price of ¥1999.
 When it was released, the device received more than 300,000 pre-orders in the first 34 hours.

 On 20 December 2011, the company announced a partnership with Chinese telco China Unicom.
 The plan was to offer one million custom Mi 1 models at ¥2699 at Unicom stores on various two to three-year term contracts.

 Specifications

 Hardware

 The casing of the Xiaomi Mi 1 is mostly made from plastic, with SIM card slots located inside.
 The microUSB port is located at the bottom of the device with the audio jack located at the top of the device.
 The volume keys were located on the right side of device meanwhile the power key was located at the top of the device.
 Near the top of the device are a front-facing camera and proximity sensors.
 The device is widely available in white, pink, blue, yellow, purple and grey color finishes.
 The device's display is a 4-inch, TFT capacitive touchscreen with a resolution of ~245ppi.

 The CPU of the Xiaomi Mi 1 is a Qualcomm Snapdragon S3 dual-core chip with 1.5GHz per core.
 Meanwhile the GPU is the Adreno 220 and the phone has 1GB of RAM.

 The model is one of two variations of the Xiaomi Mi 1 Xiaomi created before creating the Xiaomi Mi2.
 The device comes with a 1930mAh battery.